 Finance lease transactions are lease transactions under which all significant risks and rights from using the assets are transferred from the Group to the lessee.
 Legal ownership of assets is transferred to the customer at the end of the lease term.
 The receivables from the finance lease agreements are recognised at net present value of the minimum lease payments, from which the payments of principal received have been deducted, plus unguaranteed residual value at the end of contract.
 Lease payments collected are allocated between repayment of principal and finance income.
 Finance income is recognised over the rental period based on the pattern reflecting a constant periodic rate of return on the lessor's net investment in the finance lease.
 The lessor's direct expenses related to the contract are part of effective interest rate and are booked as decrease of income from lease over the period of lease contract.
 Lease receivables are presented in the statement of financial position net of the loss allowance.
-A lease receivable from a client is recognised in the statement of transactions in which the assets that are the object of the agreement have a long delivery term have not yet been delivered to the client, the payments received from the lesses under these agreements are recognised in the statement of financial position as prepayments received from the lesses under these agreements are recognised in the statement of financial position as prepayments received from the lesses under these agreements are recognised in the statement of financial position as prepayments received from the lesses under these agreements are recognised in the statement of financial position as prepayments of buyers in line "Other liabilities".
+A lease receivable from a client is recognised in the statement of financial position as of the moment of delivering the assets that are the subject of the agreement to the client.
+In case of transactions in which the assets that are the object of the agreement have a long delivery term have not yet been delivered to the client, the payments received from the lessees under these agreements are recognised in the statement of financial position as prepayments of buyers in line "Other liabilities".